tindandelion/carne-traffic-signs-p2/README.md

 as well as displays the distribution of different image classes in the training and validation dataset.

-It is clear from these visualizations, that the model's performance isn't the same for different classes.
-They also show that the model shows poor performance on classes that are under-represented in the training dataset.
+One insight from these visualizations is that the model's performance varies for different classes.
+They also indicate that the model shows relatively poor performance on classes that are under-represented in the training dataset.
 It suggests that the accuracy can be further improved if I augment the dataset with more data samples for under-represented classes.

 ## Test a model on new images